linuxboot/book/src/components.md

-There are many types of initramfs, in this topic we focus on u-root. u-root is a Go userland (a set of programs and libraries written in Go that are used to interact with the kernel).
+There are many types of initramfs, in this topic we focus on u-root. u-root is a Go user-space (a set of programs and libraries written in Go that are used to interact with the kernel).
 It contains a toolset of standard Linux applications and commands.